wissamkontar/Mobility-Behavior-Evolution-During-Extended-Emergencies-Returners-Explorers-and-15-Minute-City/README.md

-# Multi-Stage Clustering of Daily Human Activities: Patterns and Socio-Demographic Insights
+# MMobility Behavior Evolution During Extended Emergencies: Returners–Explorers and 15-Minute City

 This repository contains code and instructions for reproducing the analysis presented in the study **"Multi-Stage Clustering of Daily Human Activities: Patterns and Socio-Demographic Insights."** The project focuses on clustering human mobility patterns using large-scale mobile phone data and explores behavioral shifts across normal and emergency periods.